institut-de-genomique/hibernatetools-gradle-plugin/README.md

 }
 ```

+This plugin allow to specify multiple catalog using:

 ```
+import org.hibernate.gradle.tools.*

 database{
-    name        = "myDB"
+    catalog = [ "catalog1": new Schema("schemaY", ".*")), "catalog2": new Schema("schemaX", "*") ]
     basePackage = "org.foo.bar"
-    schema      = "myDB"
 }
 ```

-This plugin allow to specify multiple tables using comma as separator:
+This plugin allow to specify multiple tables using:

 ```
 database{
-    name        = "myDB"
+    catalog = [ "catalog1": new Schema("schemaX", "tableY"), "catalog2": new Schema("schemaY", ".*") ]
     basePackage = "org.foo.bar"
-    tables      = "foo,bar,other*"
 }

 ```